-(A) Information about the investee company that direct or indirect has significant influence or control over the investee company: Please refer to Attachment 6 and 7.
+- (A) Information about the investee company that direct or indirect has significant influence or control over the investee company: Please refer to Attachment 6 and 7. - (B) Information of significant transaction within the investee company of which that has significant influence or control over the investee company, directly or indirectly: - (a) Financing provided to others: Please refer to Attachment 1. - (b) Endorsement/Guarantees provided to others: None.